 For the brandy I used some apple brandy I had on hand, but you could really get creative and use whatever you like!
 Once you have all your ingredients together you can cream the butter, sugar and vanilla in the bowl of a stand mixer for about 3 minutes, or until pale and fluffy.

 While it is mixing I like to grease my pan with baker’s spray (Baker’s Joy or Pam with Flour are two I always use).
+NOTE: If you are making this for someone who is gluten-free then you shouldn’t use Baker’s Joy or Pam with Flour since they contain flour (which has gluten).
+Instead you can use just a plain oil spray and line the pan with parchment.
 I made this cake in a loaf pan, but you could probably make it in a bundt pan as well.
 I like to use a silicone pastry brush to spread the spray around, this especially helps if you decide to use a bundt pan.

 Once the butter has been well “creamed” scrap down the sides of the bowl and add the eggs one at a time.
 Finally add the dry ingredients alternating with the brandy.
 The final batter will be very thick.